Dimers in piecewise Temperleyan domains: Double-dimer height function in polygonal domains

 Note that $\phi$ is the inverse mapping to $\psi$, so $\frac{1}{\psi'(\phi(z))}=\phi'(z).$

 Therefore

 hence $\int \re[fgdz]$ is proportional to $\frac{1}{\pi}\im \log \left(\frac{(\phi(z)-\phi(\www))}{(\phi(z)-\phi(\bbb))}\right)$ which is the harmonic measure of~$(\www\bbb)$. \end{proof}

 Now to complete the proof of Theorem~\ref{main-th} it is enough to prove convergence of functions $\F^\delta$ and~$\G^\delta$.
-In Section~\ref{shodimost} we will prove a more general result: the convergence of $\F^\delta$ for approximations by black-piecewise Temperley domains.
+In Section~\ref{shodimost} we will prove a more general result: the convergence of $\F^\delta$ for approximations by black-piecewise Temperleyan domains.
 This special type of discrete domains is defined below in Section~\ref{pwd}.
-Similarly, one can show the convergence of $\G^\delta$ for approximations by white-piecewise Temperley domains.
-In the setup of Proposition~\ref{f*g} the polygonal approximations $\om^\delta$ are $2n$-black-piecewise Temperley and $2m$-white-piecewise Temperley domains at the same time.
+Similarly, one can show the convergence of $\G^\delta$ for approximations by white-piecewise Temperleyan domains.
+In the setup of Proposition~\ref{f*g} the polygonal approximations $\om^\delta$ are $2n$-black-piecewise Temperleyan and $2m$-white-piecewise Temperleyan domains at the same time.